 Not always.
 Even with formal agreements and effective communications in place, stakeholders and team members soon start pulling in different directions with their focus seemingly on one or two project constraints and different approaches to delivery.
 In other words, regardless of what is defined, agreed and communicated, something is inhibiting stakeholders and team members from fully buying into the agreed Project Constraints and Delivery Approach.

 The missing factor not being managed is a different set of constraints, personal to each stakeholder and team member, that may not be aligned to the actual Project Constraints and Delivery Approach.
-Professional ambitions, personal preferences and daily challenges all contribute to our view of what success is, which will impact project feature, quality, cost and time constraints and the Delivery Approach in different ways and to different extents.
+Professional ambitions, personal preferences and daily challenges all contribute to our view of what success is, which will impact feature, quality, cost and time constraints and the Delivery Approach in different ways and to different extents.

 The following list gives example views of key stakeholders and team members.
 In reality, each role will have multiple viewpoints that may change throughout the project.

-- Product Owner – add more features within the same timeframe
+- Product Owner – add more features within the same timeframe over quality

 - Advertising Manager – include as many ads as possible to generate revenue